 The hydrogeomorphic technical study would also examine the current hydrologic regime of Funks and Stone Corral Creeks.
 Consideration would be given to when and how flows would be released, whether a portion of these flows are needed to maintain fluvial geomorphic processes (based on the findings from the geomorphic assessment), and what level of variability in base flows would satisfy California Fish and Game Code section 5937 goals consistent with the goals and objectives of the Sites Reservoir Project.
 Various approaches to estimate minimum streamflows to maintain ecosystem and geomorphic function, such as “the functional flow” approach suggested by Yarnell et al. (2015), the Instream Flow Incremental Methodology (IFIM) (National Biological Service, U.S. Department of the Interior 1995), and the CDFW Instream Flow Program (IFP), would be investigated for their applicability to determine appropriate streamflows on Funks and Stone Corral Creeks.
 Coordination with the permitting agencies would be required before a chosen method is selected.

 Timing: The fieldwork required to complete the hydrogeomorphic surveys would occur prior to construction of dams on Funks and Stone Corral Creeks to establish the (unaltered) hydraulic regime and baseline geomorphic conditions.
-Post-construction monitoring would occur for 5 to 10 years after start of operations.
-The Authority and the relevant permitting agencies (CDFW and the Regional Board) would determine if the frequency of monitoring can be shortened after 5 years.
+Post-construction monitoring would occur for 5 years, and if needed, up to 10 years after start of operations.
+The Authority and the relevant permitting agencies (CDFW and the Regional Board) would review the results of the 5 year monitoring and other relevant technical studies to determine if monitoring would need to occur past 5 years.
 The specialists responsible for conducting the hydrogeomorphic surveys would coordinate directly with the permitting agencies to develop appropriate performance standards and success criteria for the hydrologic conditions (i.e., flow releases) and geomorphic conditions on both Funks and Stone Corral Creeks.
 The Authority and the permitting agencies would determine the timing of any adaptive management actions.

 Surface Water Ambient Monitoring Program Technical Study